Giveth/giveth-dapp/README.md

 In the following sections you will learn all you need to know to run the DApp locally and to start contributing.
 All the steps are also described in this amazing [Video Tutorial Walkthrough](https://tinyurl.com/y9lx6jrl) by Oz.

 #### Prerequisities
-- You need to use Node > v8, however, v10 does not work correctly yet.
+- You need to use NodeJS v10.
-- You need to use npm > v5.4, or yarn > v1.6 to correctly install the dependencies.
+- You need to use yarn > v1.6 to correctly install the dependencies.
+- You need to have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ### Install
 1. Click **Star** on this repo near the top-right corner of this web page (if you want to).
-2. Join us on [Element](http://join.giveth.io) if you haven't already.
+2. Join us on [Element](http://join.giveth.io) or [Discord](https://discord.gg/Uq2TaXP9bC) if you haven't already.
 3. Fork this repo by clicking **Fork** button in top-right corner of this web page.
 Continue to follow instruction steps from your own giveth-dapp repo.
 4. Clone your own "giveth-dapp" repo.
 Copy the link from the "Clone or download" button near the top right of this repo's home page.
 5. The rest of these steps must be done from your machine's command line.
 See the [OSX and Linux](#for-osx-and-linux) or [Windows](#for-windows) section to continue.